-You are cordially invited to attend the 2022 Annual Meeting of Stockholders (the "Annual Meeting") of Sun Country Airlines Holdings, Inc. (the "Company").
-The Annual Meeting will be held virtually on June 16, 2022, at 9:00 A.M., Central Time.
-The Annual Meeting can be accessed by visiting
+You are cordially invited to attend the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Sun Country Airlines Holdings, Inc. (the "Company").
+The Annual Meeting will be held virtually on June 14, 2023, at 9:00 A.M., Central Time.
+The Annual Meeting can be accessed by visiting www.virtualshareholdermeeting.com/SNCY2023 where you will be able to listen to the meeting live, submit questions and vote online.
+The Annual Meeting is being held for the following purposes:

-- The election of Patrick Kearney, Thomas C. Kennedy and Antoine Munfakh to the Board as Class I directors, in each case, for a term of three years expiring at the annual meeting of stockholders of the Company to be held in 2025; - 2.
-The ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022; and - To transact such other business as may properly come before the Annual Meeting, or any postponement or adjournment thereof.
+- 1. The election of Marion Blakey and Patrick O'Keeffe to the Board as Class II directors, in each case, for a term of three years expiring at the annual meeting of stockholders of the Company to be held in 2026; - 2.
+The ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 3.
+To transact such other business as may properly come before the Annual Meeting, or any postponement or adjournment thereof.

-Holders of the Company's common stock, par value \$0.01 per share ("Common Stock"), of record at the close of business on April 18, 2022 are entitled to notice of, and to vote at, the Annual Meeting or any postponements or adjournments thereof.
+Holders of the Company's common stock, par value \$0.01 per share ("common stock"), of record at the close of business on April 18, 2023 are entitled to notice of, and to vote at, the Annual Meeting or any postponements or adjournments thereof.

-We encourage you to access the Annual Meeting before the start time of 9:00 a.m., Central Time, on June 16, 2022 to allow ample time for online check-in.
+We encourage you to access the Annual Meeting before the start time of 9:00 a.m., Central Time, on June 14, 2023 to allow ample time for online check-in.
 A complete list of stockholders entitled to vote at the Annual Meeting will be available on the Annual Meeting website set forth above using the 16-digit control number provided on your proxy card, voting instruction form or Notice of Internet Availability of Proxy Materials.

-We will furnish proxy materials to our stockholders via the Internet in order to expedite stockholders' receipt of proxy materials while lowering the cost of delivery and reducing the environmental impact of our Annual Meeting of Stockholders.
-Accordingly, we are mailing to our stockholders of record and beneficial owners a Notice of Internet Availability of Proxy Materials, which provides instructions on how to access the attached proxy statement and our annual report to stockholders for the fiscal year ended December 31, 2021 via the Internet and how to vote online.
+We will furnish proxy materials to our stockholders via the Internet to expedite stockholders' receipt of proxy materials while lowering the cost of delivery and reducing the environmental impact of our Annual Meeting of Stockholders.
+Accordingly, we are mailing to our stockholders of record and beneficial owners a Notice of Internet Availability of Proxy Materials, which provides instructions on how to access the attached proxy statement and our annual report to stockholders for the fiscal year ended December 31, 2022 via the Internet and how to vote online.
 The Notice of Internet Availability of Proxy Materials also contains instructions on how to obtain the proxy materials in printed form.